 Both variants are shown below:

-- In the Python Debugger page of the debugger settings, select the check box Collect run-time information for code insight.
+Now, in the Python Debugger page of the Settings/Preferences dialog, select the check box Collect run-time information for code insight.